Friday, October 25, 2019

 I mean practicing it, living out a homosexual disposition.

 Jesus loves all people (John 3:1617, 2 Pet 3:9b).
 Even people who practice a homosexual orientation.
-But that doesn't mean he approves of such a lifestyle.
+But that doesn't mean he approves of such a lifestyle, see the article: How can Christians make sense of all the gender confusion in the world?

 Homosexuality in the Old Testament: